ahwayakchih/openshift-nodebb/README.markdown

 rhc cartridge add mongodb-2.4 -a nodebb
 ```

-To use third party MongoDB Daatabase-as-a-Service from MongoLab, go to https://marketplace.openshift.com/login, add MongoLab subscription and connect it to the nodebb application (read more about that at https://developers.openshift.com/en/marketplace-mongolab.html).
+To use third party MongoDB Database-as-a-Service from MongoLab, go to https://marketplace.openshift.com/login, add MongoLab subscription and connect it to the nodebb application (read more about that at https://developers.openshift.com/en/marketplace-mongolab.html).

 Only one of them is needed, there is no point in adding more than one database.